Using EFT With Animal Communication

-If you’re familiar with Emotional Freedom Technique (EFT), you know it involves tapping the body, while addressing the emotions around an issue.
+If you're familiar with Emotional Freedom Technique (EFT), you know it involves tapping the body while addressing the emotions around an issue.
 Tapping stimulates meridians, which can change patterns in the brain.
-On a cellular level this method seems to purge the body of negative thoughts, stuck emotions, or deep-rooted trauma.
-The tapping process looks ridiculous, but it works, and is extremely effective with separation anxiety or aggression issues.
+On a cellular level, this method purges the body of negative thoughts, stuck emotions, or deep-rooted trauma.
+The tapping process looks ridiculous, but it works effectively with separation anxiety or aggression issues.

 EFT works well with animal communication.
-By communicating to the animal I am able to determine which emotional centers, or chakras, are out of balance, and then determine the emotional cause that may be contributing to the animal’s behavior problem.
-In other words, animal communication helps to give me a handle on the situation so I know what to address while tapping the meridians.
+By communicating with the animal, I can determine which emotional centers, or chakras, are out of balance and then determine the emotional cause contributing to the animal's behavior problem.
+In other words, animal communication sets the groundwork and gives me a starting point so I know what to address while tapping the meridians.

 Chuck, The Grouch.

 Rescued Greyhounds can come with issues, as any exploited animal can.
-For the most part this breed is gentle, cat-like in their demeanor, graceful as deer, and reminiscent of horses, with their steady, soulful gaze.
+Mostly, this breed is gentle, cat-like in their demeanor, graceful as deer, and reminiscent of horses, with their steady, soulful gaze.

-The growling had to do with Larry who admitted to being somewhat of a recluse and preferred to cross the street rather than have to smile and chat with people.
-Chuck was simply following the clues, and speaking out for his person.
+The growling had to do with Larry, who admitted to being somewhat of a recluse and preferred to cross the street rather than smile and chat with people.
+Chuck was following the clues and speaking out for his person.
 Upon realizing this, Larry agreed to be more open and engaging.
-His wife agreed to trust Chuck more, and to loosen her grip on the “reigns” - that is, the leash.
-Concerning black dogs, Chuck had blockages in the solar plexus, navel center, and the root chakra.
-Feeling unconfident Chuck felt vulnerable and afraid.
+His wife decided to trust Chuck more and loosen her grip on the "reigns" - the leash.
+Concerning black dogs, Chuck had blockages in the solar plexus, navel center, and root chakra.
+Feeling unconfident, Chuck felt vulnerable and afraid.
 He also became territorial and would not share his blanket or toys with other dogs.

 I saw Chuck the next day.
 His posture was more relaxed.
 Larry's grin was ear to ear.
-He said they passed black Labs at the event.
-Chuck pranced along relaxed and happy, and paid no attention to them.
-Larry had also found Chuck sharing his blanket with another dog, laying together with heads six-inches apart.
-Delighted to hear this, I reached out to Chuck, and much to my surprise he allowed me to pet him.
+He said they passed Black Labs at the event.
+Chuck pranced along, calm and happy, and ignored them.
+Larry had also found Chuck sharing his blanket with another dog, laying together with heads six inches apart.
+Delighted to hear this, I reached out to Chuck, and much to my surprise, he allowed me to pet him.

 Red, The Aggressor: